Litecoin as Bitcoin's testnet-in-production: every feature LTC shipped first

 Has Bitcoin ever activated a feature before Litecoin?

 Yes, Taproot is the clearest example.
 Bitcoin activated Taproot on November 14, 2021 at block 709,632, and Litecoin adopted it afterward.
-Litecoin also merges upstream Bitcoin Core releases regularly, so the relationship is not one-directional.
+Litecoin also merges upstream Bitcoin Core releases regularly, so the relationship isn't one-directional.

 Does shipping a feature first make Litecoin better than Bitcoin?

 No. Shipping first is a measure of speed and risk tolerance, not quality or adoption.
-Several of Litecoin's firsts, including MWEB privacy and Lightning, have seen limited real-world usage, which undercuts their practical value despite the technical milestone.
+Several of Litecoin's firsts, MWEB privacy and Lightning included, have seen limited real-world usage, which undercuts their practical value despite the technical milestone.

 Is the "Bitcoin's testnet" label official?

-No, it is an informal framing, not a designation either project endorses.
-It is a useful lens for understanding why several major Bitcoin-adjacent upgrades appeared on Litecoin first, but it overstates Litecoin's influence on Bitcoin's roadmap and ignores how much code Litecoin inherits from Bitcoin Core.
+No, it's an informal framing, not a designation either project endorses.
+It's a useful lens for understanding why several major Bitcoin-adjacent upgrades appeared on Litecoin first, but it overstates Litecoin's influence on Bitcoin's roadmap and ignores how much code Litecoin inherits from Bitcoin Core.

 Jarosław Wasiński